-As the digital transformation is increasingly becoming a significant actor in today's business world, the companies and public institutions frequently face the threat of cyberattacks.
-The attacks aiming to demand ransom on sensitive data or cause loss of reputation utilize various methods.
-For instance, as much as a cyber attacker may prefer Ransomware, Phishing and malware attacks; they may also use a different method by planning a Brute Force Attack.
+As digital transformation is increasingly becoming a significant actor in today's business world, companies and public institutions frequently face the threat of cyberattacks.
+These attacks, aiming to demand ransoms on sensitive data or negatively impact reputation, utilize various methods.
+For instance, as much as a cyber attacker may prefer Ransomware, Phishing, and malware attacks, they may also use a Brute Force Attack.

-One of the most significant cybersecurity threats, the Brute Force Attack is, essentially, utilizing a trial and error method to attempt to find a hidden web site or web page, seize a password and user name or find a key index used to encrypt a message.
+One of the most significant cyber security threats, the Brute Force Attack, essentially employs a trial and error method to attempt to find a hidden web site or web page, seize a password and user name, or find a key index used to encrypt a message.

 Cyber attackers aim to gain different benefits via brute force attacks.
 The main goals and profits of this type of cyberattack can be listed as follows:

 Each brute force attack utilizes a different method to expose sensitive data.
-Let us review the working principles of the most preferred methods in this context and learn more about a Brute Force Attack.
+Let us review the working principles of the most preferred methods and learn more about Brute Force Attacks.